Request for electronic copies of Ministers’ official diaries

 (c) prejudice the interests protected by section 6 or section 7 or section 9 and (in the case of the interests protected by section 9) there is no countervailing public interest.

-Further, the Chief Ombudsman reminded the Ministers that the word ‘document’ is defined in section 2 of OIA as:
+Further, the Ombudsman reminded the Ministers that the word ‘document’ is defined in section 2 of the Act as:

 (b) any information recorded or stored by means of any tape-recorder, computer, or other device; and any material subsequently derived from information so recorded or stored:

 In response, many of the Ministers advised that their ministerial diaries were stored in a Lotus Organiser software package that had been created specifically for their ministerial offices.
 It was their understanding that the complainant did not have access to this particular software package.
-The Chief Ombudsman was advised that the complainant had asked whether the information could be exported into another software format, such as Microsoft Word or Microsoft Excel, which could then be sent to him via e-mail.
-However, the Ministers explained that extracting the information from their diaries and exporting it into another software package required the creation of an entirely new document.
-In other words, although the diary entries themselves would be the same, the Microsoft Word or Excel diary would be a different document within the terms of the OIA because it would be stored in a different software package supported by different computer coding.
+The Ombudsman was advised that the complainant had asked whether the information could be exported into another software format, such as Microsoft Word or Microsoft Excel, which could then be sent to him via e-mail.
+However, the Ministers explained that extracting the information from their diaries and exporting it into another software package (such as Microsoft Word or Excel), required the creation of an entirely new document.
+In other words, although the diary entries themselves would be the same, the Microsoft Word or Excel diary would be a different document within the terms of the OIA because it is stored in a different software package supported by different computer coding.

-The Chief Ombudsman considered the Ministers’ comments in light of section 16.
+The Ombudsman considered the Ministers’ comments in light of section 16 of the Act.
 He noted that the information which the complainant had sought was comprised in a ‘document’, namely ‘information recorded or stored by means of any… computer’.
-Section 16 clearly provided that the complainant was entitled to receive an electronic ‘copy of the document’ he had requested unless one of the exceptions in section 16(2) could be made out.
-However, the Chief Ombudsman noted that the document the complainant had requested was the Lotus Organiser diaries for the three month period in question.
+Section 16 clearly provided that the complainant was entitled to receive an electronic ‘copy of the document’ he had requested unless one of the exceptions in section 16(2) of the Act could be made out.
+However, the Ombudsman noted that the document the complainant had requested was the Lotus Organiser diaries for the three month period in question.

-Finally, the Chief Ombudsman noted there were a number of technical, or administrative, difficulties involved in providing the complainant with electronic copies of the diaries.
+Finally, the Ombudsman noted there were a number of technical, or administrative, difficulties involved in providing the complainant with electronic copies of the diaries.
 First, the complainant would only be able to read an electronic copy of the diary if he had the correct software.
 However, he did not have access to such software.
-Secondly, before any copies of the diaries could be released certain information needed to be deleted.
-That process would be more time-consuming in respect of the electronic copies than deleting the information from printed copies of the diaries.
+Secondly, before any copies of the diaries could be released certain information needed to be deleted, the process of which would be more time-consuming in respect of the electronic copies than deleting the information from printed copies of the diaries.

-It was the Chief Ombudsman’s view that section 16(2)(a) did provide the Ministers with grounds to refuse to provide the complainant with electronic copies of their diaries.
-The document the complainant had requested was the Lotus Organiser diaries for the three month period in question, not a Microsoft Word or Excel version thereof.
-The Chief Ombudsman noted that, although it was open to the Ministers to create new versions of their diaries if they wished, the OIA did not oblige them to do so.
+It was the Ombudsman’s view that section 16(2)(a) of the Act did provide the Ministers with grounds to refuse to provide the complainant with electronic copies of their diaries.
+The document the complainant had requested was the Lotus Organiser diaries for the three-month period in question, not a Microsoft Word or Excel version thereof.
+The Ombudsman noted that, although it was open to the Ministers to create these new versions of their diaries if they wished to do so, the OIA did not oblige them to do so.

 This case note is published under the authority of the Ombudsmen Rules 1989.
 It sets out an Ombudsman’s view on the facts of a particular case.
 It should not be taken as establishing any legal precedent that would bind an Ombudsman in future.